tthephas/Finch-Collector-Deliverable-SEI/README.md

 AAU, when I visit the All Finches page, I want to view a list of all finches (index view) that displays each of the attributes of a finch.

-AAU, when I click on a cat in the cat list, I want to see a page that displays all the details for that cat.
+AAU, when I click on a finch in the finch list, I want to see a page that displays all the details for that finch.

+AAU, I want to be able to add a Finch to my list of Finches

+AAU, I want to be able to add edit the attributes of a Finch

+AAU, I want to be able to remove a Finch from my list of Finches

 ### Development steps